-A minimum of a UK second class (2:2) honours degree or equivalent, in Chemical Engineering or a related engineering or science discipline.
+A bachelor degree with a 2:2 (hons) in chemical engineering or a related engineering or science discipline.

 No work experience is required.